My beeyard was sprayed with malathion!

 But I shouldn’t be too hard on them.
 I talked with the field manager.
 Sounds like a conscientious guy.
 He’s been actively working with the commercial beekeepers to limit damage.

 Spraying times are scheduled to avoid spraying bees.
 And directly spraying beeyards is avoided when the locations are known.

 Unfortunately, they didn’t know about my new beeyard.
 And I, nor the landowners knew about their program.

 Sounds like I’m the first hobby beekeeper he’s encountered.
 He thought he had all his bases covered by talking with the commercial guys.

 Maybe Healthier Now Than Earlier

 Second pass, he banked the other way.
-But the overspray still got the beeyard.
+But the overspray still got the beeyard and got me again.
 Now I’m upset!

 Third pass, the beeyard gets covered by his drift.
-Now I’m not only covered in a possibly fatal dose of malathion, I’m furious.
-If I would have had a gun, I’d a shot him out of the sky!
+Now I’m not only covered in malathion, I’m furious.
+If I had a gun, I’d a shot him out of the sky!

 Are my bees still alive?
 Are the hive populations below what can over winter?
 Have the bees escaped relatively unscathed?
 I don’t know.
-And I won’t for a couple of days.
+And I won’t for a few days.

 It’s that time of year in Wyoming.
 Time to knock the bees down and get them setup for winter.
-That’s what I’d planned for this weekend.
+That’s what I’d planned to do this weekend.
 The beeyard will probably look much different than I’d planned.
 But with some luck, maybe not much different.